LiuYuancheng/ChatGPT_on_CTF/doc/testCases/buffer_overflow.md

 ##### Question 6

-As the question-5's two input string Chat-GPT gave both don't work, we ask it give another one:
+As in the Question-5, the two input string Chat-GPT gave both don't work, we tell ChatGPT the solution not work and ask to it give another one:

 ![](../img/testCases/bufferoverflow/Q6_1.png)